 Store pomegranates at room temperature for 1 to 2 days, or refrigerate in a plastic bag for up to three weeks.

 Pomegranate seeds make a tasty and beautiful garnish over fruit, salads, ice cream, pastries and even roasted meats.
 Its bright, fruity, sweet-sour juice adds wonderful flavor to marinades, vinaigrettes, sauces glazes and drinks.
+The no-recipe recipes below provide some quick and easy ideas for enjoying pomegranates.
+For more recipes, visit our website.

 Pomegranate Smoothie: In a blender, combine sliced banana with pomegranate juice, honey and plain yogurt; blend until smooth.
 Pour into a glass; garnish with pomegranate seeds.